Hands-On Experience

 Nationally Recognized

-The Bachelor of Science in Cybersecurity Analytics and Operations program teaches students to analyze security issues from the perspective of human and information systems.
+This online cybersecurity bachelor’s degree program teaches you to analyze security issues from the perspective of human and information systems.
 Courses in the major will explore how to anticipate and identify threats using technology, articulate potential impacts to stakeholders, and ensure the safety of online information.

 To earn the B.S. in Cybersecurity Analytics and Operations, you are required to successfully complete a minimum of 123 credits.